 The following sanctions for acts of academic misconduct may be imposed upon students in academic courses for credit or audit at BPCC only by decision of the Academic Misconduct Appeals Committee within the venue of an Academic Misconduct Appeals hearing:

-B. Assignment of Grade
+Assignment of Grade

 If a student is charged with academic misconduct, and the case cannot be handled administratively or considered by the Academic Misconduct Appeals Committee prior to the final date for filing a semester grade, the instructor bringing the charge shall report an “I” grade in the course in which the alleged academic misconduct occurred.
 If the student is found not guilty, a permanent grade will be assigned to remove the “I” grade on the basis of the quality of work done in the course.
 If the student is found guilty of academic misconduct, the sanction determined by the Vice Chancellor for Student Services and/or the Academic Misconduct Appeals Committee will be applied.

-C. Separation or Expulsion from the College
+Permanent Separation from the College

 When separation from the College is the imposed sanction, students will receive an “F” in the course in which the academic misconduct has occurred.
 All other courses will be dropped and a “W” grade will be assigned.